On the Geometric Ergodicity of Hamiltonian Monte Carlo: Introduction

-For HMC, \cite{cances2007theoretical} establish that if the \emph{potential energy} $U(x) = -\log\pi(x)$ is bounded above, continuous and has bounded derivative then the algorithm will produce a $\pi$-irreducible chain.
+For HMC, \citep{cances2007theoretical} establish that if the \emph{potential energy} $U(x) = -\log\pi(x)$ is bounded above, continuous and has bounded derivative then the algorithm will produce a $\pi$-irreducible chain.
 The result holds for both the exact flow and the leapfrog integrator variants of HMC.
 Typically the boundedness assumption on $U(x)$ will only be satisfied when $\X$ is compact.
 The authors also show that $\pi$-irreducibility can be established more broadly if the integration time is chosen stochastically.
-More recently, \cite{bou2015randomized} consider a continuous-time version of HMC in which the integration step-size is randomly sampled from an Exponential distribution.
+More recently, \citep{bou2015randomized} consider a continuous-time version of HMC in which the integration step-size is randomly sampled from an Exponential distribution.
 Under the assumption that Hamilton's equations can be exactly integrated, they prove that the algorithm will produce a geometrically ergodic Markov chain whenever the tails of $\pi(x)$ decay at a Gaussian rate or faster.
-The method of the authors is to relate HMC to \emph{underdamped} Langevin dynamics, the ergodic properties of which are established in \cite{mattingly2002ergodicity} [see also \cite{bou2010long}].
-By contrast, we relate HMC to \emph{overdamped} Langevin dynamics, as analysed in \cite{roberts1996exponential}.
-Although at first this may seem less natural, in fact it allows us to paint a broad picture of when the algorithm as used in practice will and will not produce a geometrically ergodic Markov chain. \cite{seiler2014positive} offer some practical approximations for convergence bounds under a \emph{positive curvature} assumption on the underlying chain.
+The method of the authors is to relate HMC to \emph{underdamped} Langevin dynamics, the ergodic properties of which are established in \citep{mattingly2002ergodicity}.
+By contrast, we relate HMC to \emph{overdamped} Langevin dynamics, as analysed in \citep{roberts1996exponential}.
+Although at first this may seem less natural, in fact it allows us to paint a broad picture of when the algorithm as used in practice will and will not produce a geometrically ergodic Markov chain.
+In \citep{seiler2014positive} some practical approximations are given for convergence bounds under a \emph{positive curvature} assumption on the underlying chain.
 We discuss these further in Section \ref{sec:discussion}.
+We comment further on connections between HMC and Langevin dynamics in the supplementary material \citep{supplement}.

 Asymptotic variances of long-run averages from Markov chains are often considered via analysing the expected squared jump distance $\mathbb{E}[(X_{i+1} - X_i)^2]$; at equilibrium this can then be optimised over the various parameters of the dynamics.
 Careful study of this quantity can also indicate how algorithm performance depends on $d$.
-In the case of HMC such analysis has been performed [\cite{beskos2013optimal,betancourt2014optimizing}], suggesting that the method scales more favourably than other approaches with dimension, and a larger optimal acceptance rate is attained.
+In the case of HMC such analysis has been performed \citep{beskos2013optimal}, suggesting that the method scales more favourably than other approaches with dimension, and a larger optimal acceptance rate is attained.